apacheignite/documentation/data-grid/cache-modes.md

-Ignite provides three different modes of cache operation: `LOCAL`, `REPLICATED`, and `PARTITIONED`.
+Ignite provides three different modes of cache operation:`PARTITIONED`,`REPLICATED`, and `LOCAL` .
 A cache mode is configured for each cache.
 Cache modes are defined in `CacheMode` enumeration.
-[block:api-header]
-{
-  "type": "basic",
-  "title": "Local Mode"
-}
-[/block]
-`LOCAL` mode is the most light weight mode of cache operation, as no data is distributed to other cache nodes.
-It is ideal for scenarios where data is either read-only, or can be periodically refreshed at some expiration frequency.
-It also works very well with `read-through` behavior where data is loaded from persistent storage on misses.
-Other than distribution, local caches still have all the features of a distributed cache, such as automatic data eviction, expiration, disk swapping, data querying, and transactions.
-[block:api-header]
-{
-  "type": "basic",
-  "title": "Replicated Mode"
-}
-[/block]
-In `REPLICATED` mode all data is replicated to every node in the cluster.
-This cache mode provides the utmost availability of data as it is available on every node.
-However, in this mode every data update must be propagated to all other nodes which can have an impact on performance and scalability.

-As the same data is stored on all cluster nodes, the size of a replicated cache is limited by the amount of memory available on the node with the smallest amount of RAM.
-This mode is ideal for scenarios where cache reads are a lot more frequent than cache writes, and data sets are small.
-If your system does cache lookups over 80% of the time, then you should consider using `REPLICATED` cache mode.
-[block:callout]
-{
-  "type": "success",
-  "body": "Replicated caches should be used when data sets are small and updates are infrequent."
-}
-[/block]

 [block:api-header]
 {
   "type": "basic",